HL7/US-Core/input/pagecontent/conformance-expectations.md

 #### Must Support - Coded Elements
-In addition the guidance provided by [FHIR Terminology], Coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) marked as Must Support following the rules for their respective bindings.
+In addition to the guidance provided by [FHIR Terminology], Coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) which are marked as Must Support follow the rules for their respective bindings.

 ##### Required bindings Coded Elements